rileythomp/rooms/README.md

 # rooms

-A site for live 2 player games such as Worlde, typing races and tic-tac-toe.
+A site for live 2 player games such as Wordle, typing races and tic-tac-toe.
 Also has a chat feature for communication between players.

 https://game-rooms.herokuapp.com